freakmangd/LoveCollider/README.md

 # LoveCollider

-This library is a very light collider library.
+LoveCollider is a very light collider library.
 This can either be used just with triggers, or with physics collisions with the help of the transform.lua script

-You can read the documentation on the functions here:
+You can read the documentation on the functions here: https://github.com/Baggef/LoveCollider/blob/master/FUNCTIONS.md

 ## Installation